Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 On our second visit, we pulled up to a full-on parking lot, with a couple of tour buses parked nearby and hawkers soliciting visitors as they arrived.

 Since we originally published this pink lakes travel guide in 2017, it’s high time for an update.
+Though we haven’t personally been back since 2020, I’ve updated this guide as well as possible based on 2026 prices and reviews.

 Here’s everything you need to know about visiting the pink lakes in Mexico–and our thoughts on whether you should.

-Where Are the Pink Lakes?
+Where Are the Pink Lakes in Mexico?

 This is a place you visit intentionally, not somewhere you stumble across!